flodef/FiMs-Pay/examples/point-of-sale/README.md

 This is an example of how you can use the `@solana/pay` JavaScript library to create a simple point of sale system.

+You can [check out the app](https://demo.fims.fi?currency=USDC&maxValue=99999.99&recipient=5uXKZWCYbaKwFMwu9BxMGEYowbhuG34qqYkg36hL5YvG&label=FiMs+Pay💕), inspired by Solana Pay's version.

+You can also try a [more advanced & customised version](https://pos.fims.fi)

-You can [check out the app](https://app.solanapay.com?recipient=GvHeR432g7MjN9uKyX3Dzg66TqwrEWgANLnnFZXMeyyj&label=Solana+Pay), use the code as a reference, or run it yourself to start accepting decentralized payments in-person.
+Use the code as a reference, or run it yourself to start accepting decentralized payments in-person.

 ## Prerequisites